Skip to content

 If...
 Use...
 Why

-Need maximum compatibility image_convert to WebP only Near-universal support, good compression
+Need maximum simplicity/compatibility image_convert to WebP only One format, widely deployed, good compression

-Transparency required PNG or WebP JPEG loses transparency
+Transparency required WebP (or AVIF) — both support alpha JPEG loses transparency

 Photo content AVIF > WebP > JPEG Lossy compression benefits